Endara Relay

 FieldTypeRequiredDefaultDescription

-machine_namestringyessystem hostname (when default config is generated)Identifies this relay instance in logs and /api/status.
+machine_namestringnosystem hostnameIdentifies this relay instance in logs and /api/status.
 Free-form; pick anything that helps you tell machines apart.
+When omitted (or when the whole [relay] table is absent) the relay derives it from your hostname.

 local_js_executionboolnofalseWhen true, the advertised tool catalog is replaced with three meta-tools (list_tools, search_tools, execute_tools) and direct tool calls are rejected.
 See JS execution engine.